-In summer I like my hair to be as fuss-free as possible.
+In the summer, I like my hair to be as fuss-free as possible.
 On hot days, I want to go swimming, and taking ages to blow dry my hair afterwards seems like a waste of time.
 Instead I’ve found a few braids I can make with wet hair that look pretty but take next to no time.

 My favorite by far is the twisted crown braid.
 Crown braids are so lovely but can be a bit tricky to manage (at least for me!), but I’ve found that wet hair makes it a lot easier to learn this style.

 Step Two: Take two small sections towards the top of your head.

 Step Three: Twist these sections toward the front of your face and cross the sections back towards the back of your head.